dagmanolis/midinun-uno/README.md

     You have to be careful when you cut the plug because you have to leave a bit of cable on the plug so you can recognize the colors later as you connect it to arduino https://drive.google.com/file/d/1mrbmE_CRcV2hLByeLcvtbhF2u1vbB4vF/view?usp=sharing
 - ### Solder classic header pins to nunchuk
     You only need 4 out of nunchuk's 5 cables.
-Specificaly you need the cables in position 1,3,4 and 6 https://drive.google.com/file/d/19P9fyTnkYa96uxpV5z21OEeV9g-0wqVK/view?usp=sharing
+Specifically you need the cables in position 1,3,4 and 6 https://drive.google.com/file/d/19P9fyTnkYa96uxpV5z21OEeV9g-0wqVK/view?usp=sharing
     Use male pins for classic headers and solder them color by color with the nunchuk's exposed cables https://drive.google.com/file/d/1mi1AaBxKj4iAN5-v_ls14wkiqmwjNLV8/view?usp=sharing